giantmade/giant-search/README.md

 1. Add `watson` to `INSTALLED_APPS` in `settings.py`
 2. Add `giant-search` to `INSTALLED_APPS` in `settings.py`
-3. Add the search application URLs to your project's `urls.py`, for example: `path("search/", include("search.urls", namespace="search")),`
+3. Add the search application URLs to your project's `urls.py`, for example: `path("search/", include("giant_search.urls", namespace="search")),`

 ## Registering items as searchable